 Different College Majors for Musicians

 First, let’s focus on the most important aspect: Your career goals.
+(Here is a great resource for setting goals after college!)
 What exactly do you want to do in the music industry?
 If you want to be an entertainment lawyer, you’ll obviously have to go to law school.
 I’m writing this with the assumption that you either want to be a performing artist, or you want to work behind-the-scenes somehow but aren’t sure what to do.
 Many people want to go to college simply as a personal goal.
 Many others (myself included) have parents who want them to get a degree because they feel music is a long shot.
 So, here are some majors you can use both in and out of the music industry: